What We Offer

 Church Calendar (choose Youth from Interest Groups)

-On Sunday afternoons during the school year, youth have the opportunity to participate in Youth Handbell Choir and/or Youth Choir.
-Handbells begin at 4:00 p.m. and the choir rehearses at 4:45 p.m.
-Several times each semester, we have an extended time together for Ignite Youth!
-At 5:30 p.m. the youth gather for a light supper, followed by music and a guest speaker.
+On Sunday afternoons during the school year, youth have the opportunity to participate in Youth Handbell Choir at 4:00 p.m. and/or Youth Choir at 4:45 p.m.
+On Ignite Sundays the youth gather at 5:30 p.m. for a light supper, followed by music and a guest speaker.
 The evening ends by 7:30 p.m.

-Our missions program is not just a Wednesday evening activity, though.
+Our missions program is not just a Wednesday evening activity.
 It aims for a lifetime of involvement and service.
 Our hope is to share the love of Christ with the community around us through meeting the needs of our neighbors.

 Finally, each summer our group provides several additional opportunities to do missions on a much larger scale.
 Every other year, our juniors and seniors participate in an international missions trip.